 - 27.6 The Board may from time to time call upon Members, other than Honorary Life Members or Long Service Members, for payment of a contribution or contributions for the purpose of meeting expenses which it may incur in the interests or furtherance of the objects of the Institute, provided that in respect of each category of Member such contribution shall not exceed one-quarter of the subscription payable in any one financial year in respect of that financial year. - 27.7 Any Member who is in arrears with his or her annual subscription may be required to pay such penalty as may be determined by the Board from time to time.
-The Board shall from time to time publish the penalties payable under this By-law. - 27.8 Any Member who is in arrears with his or her annual subscription or any contribution or charge for a period of six months from the date when the same became due under these By-laws, shall be sent a notice, communicated to the member in terms of By-law 17, reminding him or her that he or she is in arrears.
+The Board shall from time to time publish the penalties payable under this By-law by way of publication on the SAICA website.
+The SAICA CEO may in his/her discretion suspend or waive the payment of penalty amounts when of the opinion that such suspension or waiver is warranted. - 27.8 Any Member who is in arrears with his or her annual subscription or any contribution or charge for a period of six months from the date when the same became due under these By-laws, shall be sent a notice, communicated to the member in terms of By-law 17, reminding him or her that he or she is in arrears.
 Should the Member fail to effect payment before the expiration of eight months from the date when the amount became due under these By-laws, he or she shall, ipso facto, cease to be a Member, provided that - 27.8.1 he or she shall nevertheless be liable to pay the amount of such year's subscription and any other arrear subscriptions or other contributions, charges and interest due by him or her to the Institute, and shall be liable otherwise as a Member; and - 27.8.2 the Board shall have power in its discretion to suspend the operation of this By-law, either generally or in relation to a specific case, and to stipulate the conditions on which it will be suspended.